microsoft/SeqSNN/README.md

 pip install .
 ```

-If you would like to make changes and run your own expeirments, use:
+If you would like to make changes and run your experiments, use:

 `pip install -e .`

 ## Training
 Take the `iSpikformer` model as an example:

-`python tsforecast.py exp/forecast/ispikformer/ispikformer_electricity.yml`
+`python -m SeqSNN.entry.tsforecast exp/forecast/ispikformer/ispikformer_electricity.yml`

 You can change the `yml` configuration files as you want.